 Duck

 Duck confit is another classic.
-To make duck confit, tender duck legs are cooked in lard until they are meltingly tender and infused with flavor.
+To make duck confit, cook tender duck legs in lard until they become meltingly tender and infused with flavor.
+Then, place the cooked meat in a crock or large container and cover it with hot lard.

 The How-To